lindseypgill/servicemanager-config/servicemanager-config/customize/workflows/workflow-designer.md

 * **Column Headings**<br>Each heading can be clicked on to change the order in which the workflows are displayed.
 * **Workflow**<br>Column that displays the name of each individual workflow.
 This can be clicked on to view and edit the selected workflow within the Business Process Designer.
 * **Actions**<br>Some quick access options are available in the last column for each workflow.
-* **Process Publishing & Activation**<br>Ppandabutton.pngClicking this option will allow you to publish the workflow, using the latest draft version.
+* **Process Publishing & Activation**<br>Clicking this option will allow you to publish the workflow, using the latest draft version.
 You are also able to activate one of the previous 10 versions of the workflow or copy them back to the draft version.
 * **Copy process**<br>Create an identical copy of this workflow.
 * **Rename process**<br>Rename this workflow.
 This can only be done when the workflow has no executed processes with a status of active or suspended.
 Use the Manage Executed Processes option to identify and manage these executed processes.
 * **Delete process**<br>Delete this workflow.
 This can only be done when the workflow as no executed processes with a status of active or suspended.
 Use the Manage Executed Processes option to identify and manage these executed processes.